Amor real: Overview

 Meanwhile, Adolfo, after an intense and frantic search finds Matilde and, intending to bring her back, poses as Manuel's new administrator.
-Manuel, unaware of Adolfo's real identity, sympathises with him and gives him a special, friendly treatment.
+Manuel, unaware of Adolfo's real identity, gets along with him giving him a special, friendly treatment.
 In spite of the situation, Adolfo has to admit that Manuel is a noble, fair man.
 At that point, Manuel and Matilde discover that they have been victims of Augusta and Humberto's deceit.
 As time goes by, the subtle attention and Manuel's avid desire end up conquering Matilde's heart.
 Suddenly one day, she realises that the love she felt for Adolfo has disappeared and that she's fallen in love with Manuel.
 Matilde tells Adolfo the truth and urges him to leave.

-Heartbroken, Adolfo accepts his reality and leaves the ranch the same day, that Matilde announces to her husband that she's pregnant.
-The couple's happiness does not last long.
-Manuel discovers who his new administrator was and, in an instant, everything falls apart.
+Heartbroken, Adolfo accepts the situation and leaves the hacienda at the same day as Matilde announces to her husband that she's pregnant.
+The couple's happiness does not last long, however, since Manuel discovers who his new administrator was and, in an instant, everything falls apart.
 Matilde's pleas and explanations cannot convince Manuel, he feels betrayed once again and cannot forgive her.
 Driven by anger, Manuel doubts his paternity and throws Matilde out of the hacienda.
 Soon after that, he starts a compromising relationship with Antonia that will later make his reconciliation with Matilde more difficult.
 Manuel and Matilde's relationship will suffer and prosper during times of civil unrest, political and societal intrigue, and subterfuge.
-Only time will tell whether or not they find 'Real Love' with each other or with someone new.
+Only time will tell whether or not they find Real Love with each other or with someone new.